-The Palm Springs Post is a member of LION (Local Independent Online News Publishers), the Indiegraf network of independent publishers, CalMatters, and other organizations working to promote local ownership of news outlets.
-The Post’s editor is a member of the Society of Professional Journalists (SPJ).
+The Palm Springs Post is a member of LION (Local Independent Online News Publishers), the Indiegraf network of independent publishers, CalMatters, Online News Association (ONA), and other organizations working to promote local ownership of news outlets.
+The Post’s editor is a member of and adheres to the guidelines of the Society of Professional Journalists (SPJ).

 The Post and its editorial staff adhere to the code of ethics of the SPJ.
 How we deal with errors and omissions in our reporting is important to maintaining our integrity and the trust of readers and sources.
 When The Post publishes an error, we will acknowledge it and take appropriate steps to correct it as quickly as possible, both online and on our social media platforms.
 Readers who wish to alert us to errors and omissions can email us at [email protected]

 The Palm Springs Post and its parent company, Valley Voice Media, does not and shall not discriminate on the basis of race, color, religion (creed), gender, gender expression, age, national origin (ancestry), disability, marital status, sexual orientation, or military status, in any of its activities or operations.